 The block plans provides students with a block of meals that can be used at any dining location on campus during its normal hours of operation.
-Each dining outlet will provide a block menu of equivalent meal combination purchases.
-Students can choose from the options on the block menu at the cost of one block meal.
+Each dining outlet will provide a Meal Exchange (ME) menu of equivalent meal combination purchases.
+Students can choose from the options on the ME menu at the cost of one block meal.
 Students can use Munch Money to add additional items to their meal.
 Dining locations on campus include: Bertholf Commons, Tommy’s, Hattie’s, the Dug Out, Starbucks and Freshen’s.
 Block meals not used during the semester are lost at the conclusion of that semester.

 Students who live in residence halls or university-owned fraternity chapter houses are required to have one of the standard Block plans above.
 Students in these residences who do not select a plan will be added to our default plan, the Block 175.
 For full details on the block plan options, please review the Dining Services web page.

 Yes, each plan includes a corresponding amount of Munch Money.